CoderDennis/decorum/notes.md

 How does it find possible smaller histories?
 By using some set of strategies or passes?

-When it finds a valid smaller history, then starts over with that one?
+When it finds a valid smaller history, then starts over with that one.

 Individually shrink integers.
 Try zero, divide by 2, subtract 1, and removing from history.
 Do we need to keep track of values we’ve used?
 Might be important to avoid retrying zero a bunch of times.

 Do we shrink the first value and then shrink the rest of the history?
+That doesn't really work.
+Some shrinking needs to operate on later values only.

 Only feed used history into next round of shrinking?
 Discard unused values at the end of history.

 Storing larger integers might make shrinking less efficient because it takes longer to reach low values.

 ### Is there a better syntax for defining property tests in Elixir?